 If your bathroom doesn’t have a walk-in shower, tub cuts are an easy and cost-effective solution to avoid dangerous slips.
 In less than 2 hours, your bathtub can be turned into a step-in shower so you can get in and out with peace of mind—and without losing your footing.

 There are different tub cuts to choose from, including The Standard option that works for almost all types of tubs.
-Or, The Convertible option that functions as both a bathtub and shower with a handy removable door.
-Its water-tight seal allows you to enjoy baths or help family members when showering isn’t preferred.
+Or, the Ultra-Low option that is perfect for deep soaker tubs.
+Both have a water-tight seal and an anti-slip surface that can be stepped on.

-For extra protection against slipping, another aging-in-place product to consider is an anti-slip treatment.
+For extra protection against slipping, another aging-in-place product to consider is an anti-slip treatment on the base of the tub/shower.
 Contractors can apply the durable coating to the tub cut step and floor of your bath, often as a same-day service or during other bathroom renovations.
-The treatment is a great alternative to rubber mats because it’s transparent, easier to clean, and long-lasting.
 Anti-slip products are also more reliable because mats lose suction over time.

 3. Raised Toilets

 Sitting and standing when using the toilet can be straining on your joints and muscles, especially for wheelchair users.
 In addition to using grab bars, raising the height of your toilet bowl or seat gives you the accessibility you need.

 There are three modification options for adjusting your toilet, including: